 We demonstrate and share technology related experience, strength, and hope.

-The NAATW will be held at the Winston-Salem Marriott Hotel in Winston-Salem North Carolina - November 18-20 -(Fri-Sun).
+The NAATW will be held at the Round Rock, TX Wingate By Windham Hotel - September 14-16 (Fri-Sun), 2018.
 Please register for email updates at: info@NAATW.org

 We work together to serve and provide meaningful, useful and up-to-date technology expertise to the fellowship, members and non-member friends (special workers in technology).
 Our hope is to share the message of Alcoholics Anonymous through technology to help the next alcoholic.

 Be a part of the AA Technology Team!
 If you and your team are working on an innovative project that you believe would help improve AA technology services, please let us know so we can work together to improve our tech services to make it easier to: Reach the next alcoholic and pass on the message of hope.